Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 2nd boat built in Nyhorn's hold left Port Lyautey on Dec.
 8 that same year with 5 men (one source says 11 came along), 1 of them being Ordinary Seaman Ingolf Tvedt who, just before midnight on Dec.
 10 fell overboard, off Cape Spartel (Espartel?) light, Spanish Morocco.
 The others searched for him until after daylight the next day with no luck, then continued their voyage.
 In the afternoon of Dec.
 13 they encountered the Spanish fishing vessel Machaco of Almeira.
 The captain wished to put into Tangier which was 5 miles away, but the escapees persuaded him to take them to Gibraltar, which they reached in tow of the fishing vessel the following morning, Dec.
 14-1941.
 A hearing was held there on Dec.
 17 in connection with Ingolf Tvedt having fallen overboard.
 At that time they all feared he had drowned, though hoped he might have been able to get to shore.
 Nobody had actually seen him fall, they only heard the splash and immediately threw out a lifebelt.
 The others were: 1st Mate Hans Omland (who had served on Nyhorn for 10 years), 3rd Engineer Karluf Karstensen (on board for 6 years), Cook Magne Thordal (on board for 3 1/2 years), and Ordinary Seaman Sigurd Langeland (on board for 2 1/2 years).

 Meanwhile, Ingolf Tvedt had managed to swim ashore (about 1 mile away), where the light keeper took care of him.
 The next day he was arrested and put in jail at Tetuan for 2 months in terrible conditions.
-With the help of the British legation at Tanger he later came to Gibraltar where he joined M/T Slemdal, only to be torpedoed in June-1942.
+With the help of the British legation at Tanger he later came to Gibraltar where he joined M/T Slemdal, only to be torpedoed in June-1942 (follow the link for details).
 He then went to the Norwegian Radio School in London and sailed on G. C. Brøvig for the rest of the war.

 The 3rd boat was finished and ready to go on May 10-1942, and also reached Gibraltar safely.
-This was the canvas boat Norge in which my father's Captain Messel (of D/S Ringulv) escaped with 5 other men, namely Ringulv's 2nd Mate Ingolf Valvatne, Nyhorn's Able Seaman Hans Johansen, Ordinary Seaman Lars Aursand and Oiler Karl Linnerud, as well as Ida Knudsen's Egil Strømmen.
+Some sources say this was the canvas boat Norge in which my father's Captain Messel (of D/S Ringulv) escaped with 5 other men, namely Ringulv's 2nd Mate Ingolf Valvatne, Nyhorn's Able Seaman Hans Johansen, Ordinary Seaman Lars Aursand and Oiler Karl Linnerud, and Ida Knudsen's Egil Strømmen.
 The boat is now on display at the Maritime Museum in Oslo.
+As will be seen in the notes below, there's some disagreement as to the identity of this boat.

-For info: I've read an article in the magazine "Krigsseileren (No. 2 for 1971), written by a crew member of Batavia, who says that this is, in fact, a boat made on board that ship, and not the boat used for the escape by Ringulv's Captain Messel.
-I am unable to determine whether this is correct or not.
-If anyone can help with this, I'd appreciate it.
+An article in the magazine "Krigsseileren (No. 2 for 1971), written by a crew member of Batavia, says that this is, in fact, a boat made on board that ship and not the boat used for the escape by Ringulv's Captain Messel.
+Ole Sundby, who escaped from Nyhorn (again, see his story and the notes further down on this page), believes that the boat pictured above is the very first boat built on Nyhorn, not the 3rd one, in which Captain Messel escaped.

 Crew List: